-Eligibility & Application- Services provided with TANF and/or PRC related funds are considered as "non- assistance".
+Eligibility & Application- Services provided with TANF and/or PRC related funds are considered as "non-assistance".
 Therefore, objective criteria must be utilized in determining eligibility and delivering services to insure fair and equitable treatment of those applying for services.

-Richland County Job and Family Services is responsible for acquiring all Employment Incentive Program/PRC applications and documentation to determine eligibility and issuing Notices of Approval or Denial for services.
-Richland County Job and Family Services will approve/authorize payments under the Employment Incentive Program.
-Payments provided through the Employment Incentive Program will be paid directly to the individual/applicant except for the Wellness Bonus and IDA services.
-Payments associated with the Wellness Bonus will be paid directly to the vendor (entity providing the service) and payments associated with the IDA will be paid directly to the financial institute.
+Richland County Job and Family Services is responsible for acquiring all Employer Subsidy Program/PRC applications and documentation to determine eligibility and issuing Notices of Approval or Denial for services.
+Richland County Job and Family Services will approve/authorize payments under the Employer Subsidy Program.
+Payments provided through the Employer Subsidy Program will be paid directly to the employer except for the Wellness Bonus services.
+Payments associated with the Wellness Bonus will be paid directly to the vendor (entity providing the service).